 Writer/Graphic Novelist Bill Morrison

-Bill Morrison is a comic book artist and writer, co-founder of Bongo Comics (with Matt Groening and Steve and Cindy Vance), and the editor of MAD Magazine.
+Bill Morrison is a comic book artist and writer, co-founder of Bongo Comics (with Matt Groening and Steve and Cindy Vance), and former editor of MAD Magazine.
 He has worked as an illustrator for The Simpsons and as Art Director for Futurama.
 His recent work includes a 50th anniversary graphic novel adaptation of Yellow Submarine (2018).

 Moderator Joe Palladino

 Joe Palladino has been the Academic Advisor of the UCSB Film and Media Studies Department since 1996.
 He is the founder of Word Farm, a three-day screenwriting camp now well into its second decade.
 He serves as the advisor for Reel Loud Film Festival, Focus Media Journal, Graphic Voices, and Women in Media.
 He has served as the moderator of past the Pollock Theater’s Q&As including Trouble with Tribbles and 1941.
 His short film The Secret Ingredient played in the 2013 Santa Barbara International Film Festival.